MathiasSeguy-Android2EE/RxTraining/docs/Doc1_Observable.md

 # Chapter 1: Observable
-Creating an Observable in a simple way can be done using.
+In this chapter we create Observables in a simple way.
-By the way the rule is:
+By the way the rule to observe them is:
  **observable.subscribe(observer);**
  But let's first create an observable that we could later observe...